sarahckohl/Education/README.md

 #### Git

 * [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) - A detailed explanation of a proven branching model that I adopted for a project that I am leading.
+#### Web Development
+* [How Secure Are Query Strings Over HTTPS?](https://blog.httpwatch.com/2009/02/20/how-secure-are-query-strings-over-https/) - A brief explanation of the advantages and drawback of query strings, and alternatives for handling sensitive data.

 ### Languages
 #### Javascript